 A new paragraph (a) on defence provides inter alia for co-operation with the standing committee on military matters established by Article V.5(b) of the Constitution of B.H.
 No details are given on this co-operation, but the word "co-operate" could lead to the assumption of an equal relation between the Federation bodies and the standing committee.
 Article V.5(b) however entrusts the standing committee with the function of co-ordinating the activities of the armed forces in B.H., which could imply a dependence of the Federation bodies upon the authorities of the Republic.
-It would seem advisable to include provisions on a necessary decision-making process in this area in the Constitution of the Federation, not least because the provisions of Article V.5 of the Constitution of B.H. are fairly ambiguous.
+It would seem advisable to include provisions on a necessary decision-making process in this area in the Constitution of B.H. are fairly ambiguous.